John Hamilton, 1st Marquess of Abercorn: Marriages and issue

-House of Lords

-He was created 1st Marquess of Abercorn on 15 October 1790, doubtless due to his political connections.
-His first wife died in 1791, and he married his first cousin, Lady Cecil Hamilton, daughter of Rev. Hon.
+His first wife died in 1791.
+He married his first cousin, Lady Cecil Hamilton, daughter of Rev. Hon.
 George Hamilton, on 4 March 1792.
 She was granted a Royal Warrant of Precedence on 27 October 1789 to assume the precedence of an earl's daughter, through his influence with Pitt; Sir Nathaniel Wraxall suggests that she was Hamilton's mistress before the death of his first wife, and that George III was very reluctant to make out the warrant.
 They had one child: